Lectures: Monday and Tuesday: 2:00 – 2.50pm

 - Paper Structure

-The paper runs in two parallel parts.
-A lecture series will provide the skills in research design, methods, analysis and communicating results.
-The workshop series runs alongside the lectures to allow you to put lecture learning to work in relation to group research projects.
+The paper consists of lectures and workshops.
+Short introduction lectures will introduce geographical concepts and provide the skills in research design, methods, analysis and communicating results.
+Workshops allow you to put lecture learning to work in relation to group research projects.

 - Teaching Arrangements